The Science Behind BestWorld

 Learn More

-What do forecasting rationales reveal about thinking patterns of top geopolitical forecasters?
+What do forecasting rationales reveal about thinking patterns?

-If you want more accurate probability judgments in geopolitical tournaments, you should look for... forecasters who are exceptions to two of the more robust generalizations of 20th century experimental psychology.
-Look for forecasters who don’t rush to reduce cognitive dissonance (Festingher, 1957) and who don’t jump to conclusions from vivid case-specific events (Kahneman, 2011).
+The best forecasters don’t rush to reduce cognitive dissonance (Festingher, 1957) and don’t jump to conclusions from vivid case-specific events (Kahneman, 2011).

 Learn More